psuong/VulkanRendering/README.md

 * VkPipelineColorBlendAttachmentState - contains configs per attached frame buffer
 * VkPipelineColorBlendStateCreateInfo - contains the config for the global colour setting

+## Subpasses ##
+A rendering pipeline with a single render pass can consist of multiple subpasses.
+Think post processing effects such as, edge detection, depth of field, etc.